mattpidden/mattpidden/cd.md

 <br></br>
 ## Deploy to Android via Google Play Store CD Workflow
 In this example we take a look at building an Android app, and deploying via Google Play Store.
 The `yaml` examples have a lot of comments, `echo` and `ls` commands in order to maintain readability, and for easy debugging.
 The examples below are for Kotlin and Java projects.
-If using Flutter or React Native, you will need to use some of the examples from the iOS examples.
+If using Flutter or React Native, you will need to use some of the code from the iOS examples.

-To build and deploy an Android app you need signing certificates, profiles, keychain passwords, API keys and an `exportOptions.plist` file.
+To build and deploy an Android app, you need signing keys, JSON service account credentials, and environment variables.
+We use GitHub Secrets to securely store these confidential values.
+For more details on how to get, encode, and upload all of these, see [GitHub Secrets for Android Deployment](#github-secrets-for-android-deployment)

-We use GitHub Secrets to store these confidential values securely.
-For more details on how to get, encode, and upload all of these, see [Setting up GitHub Secrets etc](#setting-up-github-secrets-etc)
+If this is confusing you, take a look at [this](https://medium.com/lodgify-technology-blog/deploy-your-flutter-app-to-google-play-with-github-actions-f13a11c4492e) great article.

 1. Start the CD pipeline with a designated trigger, often a pull request merge to the main branch.
 ```yaml
 on: